125th Anniversary Scholarships for Black British Researchers

 When will my PhD begin if I'm successfully made an awardee?

 If you are made an awardee for the scholarship, you will receive a formal study offer letter for admission onto the PhD programme.
-This letter will contact the official start date of your PhD.
+This letter will contain the official start date of your PhD.
+It is expected that successful awardees will commence their PhD studies and research from October 2025, but an alternate start date may be possible if the lead supervisor permits.

-We are delighted to be offering up to twelve studentship awards to increase the representation of Black British students at Doctoral level at Birmingham.
+We are delighted to be offering the next round of studentship awards to increase the representation of Black British students at Doctoral level at Birmingham.
 We believe that fostering diversity and providing opportunities for underrepresented communities is essential for the advancement of knowledge and societal progress.
 These University of Birmingham Anniversary Scholarships are a reflection of our commitment to inclusivity and academic excellence.

 125 years of the University of Birmingham